aibasel/pyperplan/doc/documentation.md

 This is the documentation for Pyperplan, a STRIPS planner built in the winter term 2010/2011 by the students of the AI planning practical course at the University of Freiburg.
-It is written in Python3 and is quite competitive when it comes to feature completeness.
-This document should help you to understand the planner's usage as well as the internal structure and where to extend it, if you want to.
+It is written in Python 3.
+This document should help you understand the planner's usage as well as its internal structure and where to extend it, if you want to.

 # Usage